 The Group draws great strength from its relationship with CKHH and other companies in the CKHH Group in relation to its financial support and management expertise.
 The Board is aware of the need to represent all shareholders and to avoid conflicts of interest.
 Where there is a conflict of interest or the potential appearance of a conflict, affected Directors do not participate in the decision making process or vote on such matters.
 All commercial agreements with related parties are negotiated on arms' length terms.
 Further information about the Company's related party transactions is set out in Note 16 to the financial statements.

 DIRECTORS' REPORT

-The Directors are pleased to present their report on the consolidated entity (the "Group") consisting of HTAL and the entities it controlled at the end of or during the year ended 31 December 2020.
+The Directors present their report of Hutchison Telecommunications (Australia) Limited ("HTAL" or the "Company") and the entity it controlled (the "Group") at the end of, or during, the year ended 31 December 2021.

 Principal activities